Yilin1207/SmartFinance3/README.md

 For Supabase, use the pooler connection string from Project Settings > Database > Connection string.
 It should look similar to `postgresql://postgres.project-ref:password@aws-0-region.pooler.supabase.com:6543/postgres?sslmode=require`.

 Without `DATABASE_URL`, Vercel can still load static pages, but auth, portfolio, contacts and newsletter API requests will return a database unavailable response.

+### Supabase + Vercel checklist

+1. Create a Supabase project at `https://supabase.com`.
+2. Open the project dashboard and go to `Connect` or `Project Settings > Database`.
+3. Copy the pooled PostgreSQL connection string.
+For Vercel/serverless, prefer the transaction pooler URL on port `6543`.
+4. Replace `[YOUR-PASSWORD]` in that URL with the database password you created for the Supabase project.
+5. In Vercel, open your project, then `Settings > Environment Variables`.
+6. Add `DATABASE_URL` with the Supabase connection string.
+Select `Production` and `Preview` if you use both.
+7. Optional: add `DB_POOL_MAX` with value `5`.
+8. Redeploy the Vercel project.
+Environment variable changes only affect new deployments.
+9. Open `/register.html` and create an account.
+The app will create its PostgreSQL tables automatically on the first API request.

 ## Useful Scripts